UNITE Summer 2025 Course Offerings

 Review of linear discrete time systems and sampled/digital signals.
 Fourier analysis, discrete/fast Fourier transforms.
 Interpolation/decimation.
 Design of analog, infinite-impulse response, and finite impulse response filters.
 Quantization effects.

-Required Discussion (02) that UNITE is recording/streaming for UNITE-enrolled students - no on-campus requirement.
+Required Discussion (02) that UNITE is recording/streaming for UNITE-enrolled students.

 Eugenie Ngandjeu Nya